Tanken Driland: Main party

-Water Spear Hunter.
-He's a snail lover.
-In episode 71, he left the team.
-Then Claudia encouraged him to go back to the team.
+A Water Spear Hunter, he is a snail lover.
+In episode 71, he left the team, then Claudia encouraged him to go back to the team.
 After that, he saved Hagan and Kibamaru by his new skill from Nasha.

-Minor antagonists of the 1st arc of Sennen no Mahō and Narrators of the mini-corner Mekki & Shakki's Drillous World.
+A minor antagonists of the 1st arc of Sennen no Mahō and narrators of the mini-corner Mekki & Shakki's Drillous World.
 Mekki and Shakki join the main party of 2nd arc.

 Hunters

 Narrator of the story of Mikoto and Hunter of Sennen no Mahō.

-The Goddess that rules over fire.
-She was found and freed by Hagan and the others.
+The Goddess that rules over fire, she was found and freed by Hagan and the others.
 She was captured by Gort after helping Hagan free Clara.

-Her Card was originally found by Haruka but was stolen by Zelgado.
+Her card was originally found by Haruka but was stolen by Zelgado.
 Gort engulfed in darkness twisting her personality, making her into his servant.
-Was freed by Hagan in episode 20 so that she hugged him when she saw him.
+She was freed by Hagan in episode 20 so that she hugged him when she saw him.